anjumiqbal06/MIMR/README.md

 ```

 ## Trained Models
-> The Trained models will be uploaded soon
+> The Trained models will be available soon